 - 32. Our work included a review of the adequacy of disclosures in the financial statements and consideration of the appropriateness of the accounting policies adopted by the Partnership. - 33.
 The accounting policies, which are disclosed in the annual accounts, are considered appropriate. - 34.
-There are no significant financial statements disclosures that we consider should be brought to your attention.
+There are no significant financial statements disclosures that we consider should be brought to the attention of the Partnership.
 All the disclosures required by relevant legislation and applicable accounting standards have been made appropriately. - 35.
 Overall we found the disclosed accounting policies, and the overall disclosures and presentation to be appropriate.